Ethel Smyth: Musical career

-Smyth's extensive body of work includes the Concerto for Violin, Horn and Orchestra and the Mass in D. Her opera The Wreckers is considered by some critics to be the "most important English opera composed during the period between Purcell and Britten."
-In 2022 it was performed at the Glyndebourne Festival Opera, the first professional production in its original French libretto.
-It was also performed at the BBC Proms, where its prelude or overture was included 27 times between 1913 and 1947.
+Smyth's extensive body of work includes the Concerto for Violin, Horn and Orchestra and the Mass in D. It was the latter's performance in London's Albert Hall in 1893 that helped her gain recognition as a serious composer.
+Her opera The Wreckers is considered by some critics to be the "most important English opera composed during the period between Purcell and Britten".
+Her best known work, she composed it to a French libretto by Henry Brewster.
+It premiered in 1906.
+In 2022 it received its first professional production in its original French text at the Glyndebourne Festival Opera.
+It was also performed at the BBC Proms, where its prelude or overture was presented 27 times between 1913 and 1947.

 Another of her operas, Der Wald, mounted in 1903, was, for more than a century, the only opera by a woman composer ever produced at New York's Metropolitan Opera (until Kaija Saariaho's L'Amour de loin in December 2016).

 On 28 May 1928, the nascent BBC broadcast two concerts of Smyth's music, marking her "musical jubilee", The first comprised chamber music, the second, conducted by Smyth herself, choral works.
-Otherwise, recognition in England came somewhat late for Ethel Smyth, wrote the conductor Leon Botstein at the time he conducted the American Symphony Orchestra's US premiere of The Wreckers in New York on 30 September 2007:
+Otherwise, recognition in England came somewhat late for Smyth, wrote the conductor Leon Botstein at the time he conducted the American Symphony Orchestra's US premiere of The Wreckers in New York on 30 September 2007:

-Her final major work was the hour long vocal symphony The Prison, setting a text by Henry Bennett Brewster.
+After her release from prison, Smyth composed her final major work, the hour-long vocal symphony The Prison, setting a text by Henry Bennett Brewster.
 It was first performed in 1931.
 The first recording was issued by Chandos in 2020.
+Smyth’s composing and conducting career came to a premature end before the 1920s as she started to develop hearing loss, which eventually led to her becoming completely deaf.
 However, she found a new interest in literature and, between 1919 and 1940, she published ten highly successful, mostly autobiographical, books.